 Tier 1 (highest priority or incumbent) users would be expected to share spectrum with lower tier users when not being utilised.
 Are there any specific licensing and/or regulatory arrangements that might incentivise the tier 1 users to release unutilised spectrum for lower-tier access?

-the DSA approach may not need the slices as defined in FCC,

-could be widened for the different tiers,

-e.g. tier 2 - 1/hr; tier 3 - 1/day.

-no one is looking at this question. need someone to provide a contribution.

 Tier 2 and 3 users need to vacate spectrum (regardless of their service type or communication urgency) for tier 1 users to operate seamlessly.
 Do we see potential services/service types in Australia who would fit the criteria of second or third tier users?
 What are the incentives to adopt a conditional (lower priority) spectrum than an unconditional (full access) spectrum?

+No comment from IEEE 802.

 Conclusion